-Purpose: This study explores how value co-creation occurs at a network level in a service system comprising representatives of business, consumer, and community actors.
-The research centres on the following questions: 1) what kind of operand and operant resources are contributed and integrated in the value co-creation process?
-2) What value-in-use is experienced by actors?
-3) What factors facilitate service-system functionality and value co-creation?
-Drawing on service-dominant logic, IMP literature and a qualitative case study the paper provides new insights into value co-creation at a network/system-level.
+Purpose: This study is explores how network level value co-creation has created 'balanced centricity' in a setting where business, consumer, and community actors are involved in a value co-creation network.
+The study investigates 1) the operand and operant resources contributed and integrated in the value co-creation process, 2) the value-in-use experienced by network actors, and 3) the factors that enable network functionality and facilitate balanced centricity.

 Methodology: A case study approach is employed to examine a unique partnership between a public transport provider and community groups who are invited to 'adopt' railway stations in Scotland.
-The 'adopt a station' scheme allows community users to utilize unused space within the station free of charge in order to provide services or facility improvements to benefit the community.
-The case represents a service-system where value co-creation occurs within Actor to Actor interactions in the interplay of C-to-C, B-to-C and B-to-B context, involving consumers, members of the community, rail staff and governmental organisations.
+The case represents a network where value co-creation occurs within Actor to Actor interactions involving consumers, members of the community, rail staff and governmental organisations.

 Findings: The study describes resource contribution and integration involving a range of actors.
-In the Adopt a Station case, organizational actors contributed principally operand (financial and physical) resources, and the community actors and rail operator become in themselves the operant resources that integrate resources, promote the network and build relationships through their drive and passion to make the adopt project a success.
-The provision of resources was motivated by the value-in-use each actor anticipates gaining from involvement in the service-system.
-Four critical prerequisites for value co-creation within the service-system were identified: the provision of access and nature of that access; the level of ownership taken by adopters; user empowerment, and an increased level of support from other actors in the service-system.
+In this case, community actors and rail operator act as operant resources integrating resources, promote the network and building relationships.
+Other organizational actors contribute principally operand (financial and physical) resources to the scheme, but derive both direct and indirect benefits from involvement.
+Four critical prerequisites for value co-creation within the network were identified: the provision of access to the network and the nature of that access; the level of ownership taken by adopters in the network, user empowerment, and support from other actors in the network.